 - I. Scrape greasy food, baked goods and pastries into your compost bin.
 Order a free grease scraper at www.ebmud.com or by calling 510-287-1651. - 2.
 Wipe greasy pots, pans and dishes with a paper towel or newspaper before washing. - 3.
-Collect and store FOG, like bacon grease, frying oil, meat drippings and any other fats that congeal, in a sealed container in the refrigerator until you have enough to warrant a trip to a disposal site. - Go to the disposal site on a sunny or warm day because fats are easier to pour and scrape out of containers when they are in a liquid or semi-solid state.
-Be like Elizabeth and Grete. - 5.
-Wear old clothes or gloves when you go to a cooking oil and grease disposal site because splatters happen. - 6.
-Hold tight to your containers.
-FOG makes them slippery and if you drop them into the disposal bins, they cannot be recycled into biogas.
+Collect and store FOG, like bacon grease, frying oil, meat drippings and any other fats that congeal, in a sealed container in the refrigerator until you have enough to warrant a trip to a disposal site. - 4.
+Go to the disposal site on a sunny or warm day because fats are easier to pour and scrape out of containers when they are in a liquid or semi-solid state.